wallytutor/WallyToolbox.jl/docs/src/Calphad/2004_Stolen/Chapter01.md

 A,S° is not necessarily positive and the Gibbs energy of a reaction may increase with temperature.

----
-22 1 Thermodynamic foundations

-0
-~T 50
-3 Trg= 933.47 K es
-& -100 li :
-Z ‘a:
-o
-& -150
-of
-6
-ag ~200 Al a
-cS Teap= 2790.8 K
-250
-0 1000 2000 3000
-TIK

 Figure 1.8 Standard Gibbs energy of solid, liquid and gaseous aluminium relative to the standard Gibbs energy of solid aluminium at T= 0 K as a function of temperature (at p = 1 bar).

 The pressure derivative of the Gibbs energy (eq.
 1.68) at constant temperature is Vv